plasmus/pyautorescene/README.md

-                        exists - this is the same as -jkx -j, --rescene         recreate rars from extracted file/srr -k, --resample        recreate sample from original file/srs --find-sample         if sample creation fails, look for sample file on disk -o OUTPUT, --output OUTPUT
+                        exists - this is the same as -jkx -j, --rescene         recreate rars from extracted file/srr -k, --resample        recreate sample from original file/srs -f, --find-sample     if sample creation fails, look for sample file on disk -o OUTPUT, --output OUTPUT
                         set the directory for all output -v, --verbose         verbose output for debugging purposes